NieeiM/LARA-Gen/README.md

 This is the official repository for the paper "[LARA-Gen: Enabling Continuous Emotion Control for Music Generation Models via Latent Affective Representation Alignment](https://arxiv.org/abs/2510.05875)".
 LARA-Gen is a music generation model capable of producing high-quality music conditioned on continuous valence–arousal emotion labels (e.g., valence: 2.9, arousal: 4.6).

 We provide the emotion evaluation part of LARA-Gen, including the Emotion Predictor and the emotion test set.
 The Emotion Predictor estimates continuous valence–arousal values for a given music sample.
+Please refer to this [repo](https://github.com/NieeiM/LARA_Gen)

 ## :memo: TODO
-- [ ] Add Emotion Predicotr and testset
+- [x] Add Emotion Predicotr and testset.
+Refer to this [repo](https://github.com/NieeiM/LARA_Gen).

 ## :book: Citation